Transfer Money From Singapore To South Africa. Cheap And Fast Ways To Send Money Abroad.

-What is the cheapest way to transfer money to South Africa?
+What is the cheapest way to transfer money from Singapore to South Africa?

 - Wise: 20.81 SGD

 Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the SGD/ZAR interbank rate is 11.8538.
-Whenever you compare fees for transferring money to South Africa, it can pay off to look at the exchange rate they offer.
+Right now, the SGD/ZAR interbank rate is 13.8761.
+Whenever you compare fees for transferring money from Singapore to South Africa, it can pay off to look at the exchange rate they offer.

 Pricing data is collected from providers' websites, and the fee is calculated by factoring in the total cost (the transfer fee plus exchange rate margin).

-What is the fastest way to transfer money to South Africa?
+What is the fastest way to transfer money from Singapore to South Africa?

 Providers in the table typically take: